sinafarahanii/Conference_Room_Scheduler/README.md

 Note: It is assumed that you have python installed on your system.

-In order yo use pip commands, you can make a virtual environment in your directory by running:
+In order to use pip commands, you can make a virtual environment in your directory by running:

     python -m venv venv
 then activate it by running: (on windows)